ONSdigital/cell-key-perturbation/documentation/SML_UserDocs_CellKeyPerturbation_Py.md

 The following are included in the method package and will be located in your installation directory.
 They can also be found in the GitHub repo for this method (https://github.com/ONSdigital/cell-key-perturbation):

-- generate_test_data.py script to create an example data set called micro, a randomly generated data set with record keys in the range 0-255
+- **generate_test_data.py** : script to create an example data set called micro, a randomly generated data set with record keys in the range 0-255

-- ptable_10_5_rule.csv file containing the example ptable, ptable_10_5, which
+- **ptable_10_5_rule.csv** : file containing example ptable, ptable_10_5, which
-  applies the 10_5 rule with record keys in the range 0-255.
+  applies the 10_5 rule and has record keys in the range 0-255.
-  This file will be located in your installation directory and should be read in as a pandas dataframe specifying the filepath to your installation directory:
+  This file should be read in as a pandas dataframe specifying the filepath to the location for your installation:
 ```
 #import pandas as pd
 ptable_10_5 = pd.read_csv("ptable_10_5_rule.csv")